 The Proud History of Local 986by Mary Lou Salmeron, President Emeritus

 Chartered in 1948, Local 986 grew steadily during the post-World War II industrial expansion of Southern California.
-Under the capable leadership of M.E.
-“Andy” Anderson and Michael J. Riley the Local organized a wide variety of job classifications from parking lot attendants to airline pilots.
+Under the dynamic leadership of M.E.
+“Andy” Anderson, Michael J. Riley and John F. Harren, the Local organized a wide variety of job classifications from parking lot attendants to airline pilots.
 For decades, this local union has been at the forefront of organizing new members and has assisted other local unions with their organizing campaigns.
 This dynamic growth and superior representation was noticed by other Locals who asked to merge into 986 in order to seek common goals and expanded opportunities.

 Local 2707 brought in the all-important airline industry and a geographic jurisdiction that expanded to include members from the Pacific Northwest to Hawaii, Guam and Saipan.
 Local 420 construction workers and rock and sand, and Local 578 paper steel and warehousing and Local 389 had the convention center industry.
 Local 982 and Local 381 expanded our geographic jurisdiction to the north, and now Local 995 into hotel and casino industry, rental cars and administrative offices in Southern Nevada.
 Each new group, whether they joined via organizing or a merger, has quickly become a part of Local 986.

 Today’s leaders continue to build on Local 986’s legacy of strong leadership.
 Secretary-Treasurer Chris Griswold rose through the ranks from Operations Agent at PSA Airlines, to shop steward, to Business Agent, to Executive Board member and principal officer.
 In his 30 years as a Teamster, he has proven to be an excellent administrator and negotiator, always sensitive to the needs of the membership.